powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 img_path: /assets/img/2023-06-10/
 ---

-The aim of this article is to provide an insight in the most hidden secrets of the hacker world and the inner workings of their most holy tools or maybe it is just an article how to read and parse LSASS memory dumps.
+The aim of this article is to provide an insight in the most hidden secrets of the hacker world and the inner workings of their most holy tools, or maybe it is just an article how to read and parse LSASS memory dumps.

 ## TL; DR